Simple-ML/Simple-ML/docs/DSL/tutorial/workflow-language/statements.md

 **There must be at most as many assignees on the left-hand side as the right-hand side has results.** For everything but calls this means only a single assignee can be specified.
 For calls it depends on the number of declared [results][results] of the callee.

 Assignment happens by index, so the first result is assigned to the first assignee, the second result is assigned to the second assignee, and so forth.
-If there are more results than assignee any trailing results are implicitly ignored.
+If there are more results than assignees, any trailing results are implicitly ignored.

 [results]: ../common/results.md
 [stub-language]: ../stub-language/README.md